-ARIA Monitoring and Dose Management Guidelines
+Monitoring and Dose Management Guidelines

-Obtain a recent baseline brain MRI prior to initiating treatment with LEQEMBI and prior to the 5th, 7th, and 14th infusions.
-Enhanced clinical vigilance for ARIA is recommended during the first 14 weeks of treatment with LEQEMBI.
+Baseline brain MRI and periodic monitoring with MRI are recommended.
+Enhanced clinical vigilance for ARIA is recommended during the first 14 weeks of treatment.
 Depending on ARIA-E and ARIA-H clinical symptoms and radiographic severity, use clinical judgment when considering whether to continue dosing or to temporarily or permanently discontinue LEQEMBI.
 If a patient experiences ARIA symptoms, clinical evaluation should be performed, including MRI if indicated.
 If ARIA is observed on MRI, careful clinical evaluation should be performed prior to continuing treatment.